Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 "One finds limits by pushing them." ~ Hebert Simon, Nobel Prize-winning Social Scientist

 If only the above quote were not true, but I was to find out that indeed, it was.
-There is a time in almost everyone's pilgrimage when you believe that you can go no further, however, there is always a way to dig just a little deeper.
+There is a time in almost everyone's pilgrimage when you believe that you can go no further, however, there is almost always a way to dig just a little deeper.

 Day Seven, Camino Primitivo Maps and Stats